JamesBettag/playwright-demo/README.md

 # playwright-demo
-A demo for using playwright for end-to-end testing
+A demo using playwright for end-to-end testing